Chasing supercells in airplanes – Storm Chasing May 2012

 We arrived just west of Russell, KS and witnessed what I can only describe as a beautiful and classic looking, discrete tornado warned supercell.

 We saw a really nice rotating plume of dust that reached up towards the base of the wall cloud.
 By definition, we saw a tornado.
 A rotating column of air connect to the base of a wall cloud.

 After this quit spinning and the dirt started settling, we saw a the tail-end charlie of the three discrete cells had gone tornado warned, too.
 We abandoned this cell and shot south, just west of Great Bend, KS and near La Crosse, KS.
 We were greeted with a beautiful and serene sight, as the sun illuminated the backside of the storm and left a display of vivid and warm colors for our amazement.

-aerial storm chasing – La Crosse, KS 2012
+Sunset supercell storm from a plane – La Crosse, KS 2012

 We stayed with this storm for as long as we could before regulatory compliance with FAA fuel requirements became an issue.
 We regretfully left this storm and headed towards KGBD for a fuel stop.
 As we landed in Great Bend, the new reports of tornadoes on the ground under the storm we just left behind, left a sad and disappointed feeling for everyone on board.
 We quickly refueled the aircraft in an attempt to get airborne again before the sunlight was gone and maybe catch a glimpse of the tornado fully condensed on the ground.